 - Buy or sell merchandise

-- Post a selfie from a Purple Day event or illumination on social media
+- Post a selfie from a Make March Purple event or illumination on social media

 Our aim is for at least one person in every household and workplace to be able to identify the different types of seizures and be able to provide basic seizure first aid.
-Follow our Seizure Smart September Campaign on our social media channels.
+Follow our Get Seizure Smart campaign on our social media channels.